 Yes, all our media are serum free, animal-derived component free, hydrolysate free and chemically defined.

 Our media are approved by ISO 9001 QMS and therefore suitable for R&D and further GMP manufacturing.

 The shelf life of our media and feeds ranges from 12 to 18 months.
 In general liquid media have a shelf life of 12 months from the date of production, powder media have a shelf life of 18 months from the date of production.
 The respective shelf life for each medium can be found on the Protocol for use (PFU) of each product or on the product labels.
 You can find our PFUs here.

-Our media are not suitable for adherent cells as our media are chemically defined, free of animal-derived components and were not developed for use with sera.
+In general our media are not suitable for adherent cells as our media are chemically defined, free of animal-derived components and were not developed for use with sera.
 Added surfactants act against attachment of the cells which by using serum in cell culture for adherent cells would weaken the effect of the active ingredients.
+However, if you are interested in medium for adherent cells please get in touch.
 For cultivations with micro carriers, our media can be used depending on the specific process (just contact us if you have any specific questions).
 Nevertheless, we are always open to requests for customized medium solutions!

 No, we do not manufacture stem cell culture media (yet) but we are always open to discuss a potential customized development.
 Just contact us for more information.

 We are using PES membranes with 0.1 µM; The filter area is: Media ~ 0.1 m²/100 L, Feed ~ 0.2 m²/100 L; cutting stroke: ~ min.
 3%

 Since we mainly use our bioreactors for research and development purposes, we are working at lab scale (2-10 L).

 We recommend using our TCX6D or CHOlean for CHO K1 cells.